patricklynch/TravelInfo/README.md

 ```
 $ pod install
 ```
-Then open .xcwordspace file in Xcode.
+Then open *.xcworkspace* file in Xcode.

 ## [SDWebImage](https://github.com/rs/SDWebImage)
 Third-party library used to load and cache images.